WaiyanLing/ComfyUI-Tracking/README.md

+# ComfyUI-Tracking

 ## Introduction
-**ComfyUI-Tracking** is a data tracking toolkit designed to conveniently collect invocation data from workflows.
+**ComfyUI-Tracking** This node pack helps to conveniently collect invocation data from workflows for further study.

+## How To Install